Biometrics: History

 An early cataloguing of fingerprints dates back to 1885 when Juan Vucetich started a collection of fingerprints of criminals in Argentina.
 Josh Ellenbogen and Nitzan Lebovic argued that Biometrics originated in the identification systems of criminal activity developed by Alphonse Bertillon (1853–1914) and by Francis Galton's theory of fingerprints and physiognomy.
+Galton's journey to South Africa from 1850-1852 sparked the beginning of the history of biometric government.
+Historians note that Galton's travels exposed him to the violence of the colonial frontier, which reinforced his early racial prejudices and inspired his later commitment to classifying human difference scientifically.
+After returning to England, Galton found a receptive audience for these ideas and influenced Charles Darwin toward a more hierarchical interpretation of human evolution, helping to give the phrase "survival of the fittest" its later association with eugenics.
 According to Lebovic, Galton's work "led to the application of mathematical models to fingerprints, phrenology, and facial characteristics", as part of "absolute identification" and "a key to both inclusion and exclusion" of populations.
 Accordingly, "the biometric system is the absolute political weapon of our era" and a form of "soft control".
 The theoretician David Lyon showed that during the past two decades biometric systems have penetrated the civilian market, and blurred the lines between governmental forms of control and private corporate control.
 Kelly A. Gates identified 9/11 as the turning point for the cultural language of our present: "in the language of cultural studies, the aftermath of 9/11 was a moment of articulation, where objects or events that have no necessary connection come together and a new discourse formation is established: automated facial recognition as a homeland security technology."